98ZhaoJeffrey/Discord-Economy-Bot/README.md

 # Discord Economy Bot

-This is a discord bot that streamlines exchanges between players in the discord server with ingame items that they can trade
+A discord bot that manages the economy of a server.
+It can help streamline trades or setup new services.
+Anything is possible.

-## Features
+### Features

-The account system that registers users and lets them transfer money around.
-Users can earn money everyday with the dailydrop command
+Acccounts: Create an account with the ability to send and recieve money like Paypal

-The market holds all the user's items that they want to sell and buy
+Market: Put you services and products on the market so people can later search for it

-The casino hosts a couple minigames such as roulette and slots for the user to earn money
+Casino: Feeling lucky> Try your lucky a few casino games and win big!

-## Technology used
+### Technology used

-Python: Discord.py API
+Discord.py API

-Python: SQLaLchemy
+SQLAlchemy ORM

-SQL: MYSQL database
+MySQL server